 Warner Bros. most certainly thinks you would make the association and has filed a notice of opposition to Southern Sky’s GOLDEN TICKET trademark.
 Warner Bros argues that the name is being directly copied from the film, and the by purposefully making the product a chocolate milk type of beer.
 In summation, the trademark argument Warner Bros. is making concerns consumer confusion as to source of the beer, and that Southern Sky is attempting to pass the beer off as a product licensed or produced by Warner Bros. as part of Willy Wonka and the Chocolate Factory merchandise.
 But Warner Bros. didn’t stop there and this is when it sticky.
 Warner Bros. accuses Southern Brewery of targeting children with the beer.
 Since Warner Bros. mark pertains to goods and services relating to children, they used that as firepower in their opposition.
 “In fact, it is applicant who is obviously using a well-known mark derived from opposer’s children’s mark to promote under age consumption of its alcoholic products,” wrote Warner Bros.
 Holy snozberries!!

-While this isn’t the first time we’ve all seen an attempt to play off on Willy Wonk in the world of beer (like how Bud Light just ran the “Golden Beer Can” special for this past Super Bowl), the argument against Southern Sky’s trademark registration seems pretty well founded.
+While this isn’t the first time we’ve all seen an attempt to play off on Willy Wonka in the world of beer (like how Bud Light just ran the “Golden Beer Can” special for this past Super Bowl).
+We will now have to wait and see how this fight turns out.
 “The suspense is terrible… I hope it’ll last.”